ArronJablonowski/OpenClawNotes/README.md

 By enforcing strict network segmentation, this configuration mitigates the threat of internal pivoting and contains potential adversarial activity within the isolated network segment.
 - **VLAN setup and creation is outside the scope of this guide.**
+  - However VLANs are usually implimented using an prosumer grade firewall.
+Unifi, Netgate/pfSense, etc.
 - **Isolation via Docker is not recommended as docker will cause a performance hit to the LLMs. (~10-20% slower)**

 ## 2. 🧑‍💻 Admin User Creation